foxmask/baeuda/README.md

 ```
 python baeuda/anki.py
 ```
-Start Joplin and Anki on you desktop
+Start Joplin and Anki on your desktop

-during the running you can have a look in anki and see the deck created and receiving card ;)
+during the execution, you can have a look in anki and see the deck created and receiving cards ;)

 ## From Joplin to Anki in images